 In early 2011, a project began to modify the Chart of Accounts based on the needs of Notre Dame and using accepted higher education standards.
 This project was necessary to lay the groundwork for the ARP project.
 Meetings were held with many business managers across campus to understand how they used the Chart of Accounts.
 The information gathered from these meetings was the primary driver for the final Chart of Accounts format.

 After the Chart project was completed in the summer of 2013, an RFP project began to choose a vendor that would provide the software for budget planning and forecasting.
 Business managers provided details to the project team about their requirements for the new system.
 The project team researched potential companies and talked to many other universities about their vendors.
 Ultimately, two companies were asked to demonstrate their solution to campus.
-The project team analyzed the abilities of the companies compared to the requirements, as well as the opinion of those who attended the demos, and chose Host Analytics.
+The project team analyzed the abilities of the companies compared to the requirements, as well as the opinion of those who attended the demos, and chose Host Analytics (Now Planful).